Cost of Letters of Administration in Ghana (2026)

 Disclaimer: This content is for educational and informational purposes only and not legal advice.
 We strongly recommend that you engage a qualified lawyer for legal advice in all legal matters.

-There are three (3) levels of payments involved in the cost of Letters of Administration in Ghana.
-These are the Lawyer’s Fees, paid to your Lawyer for legal services, the Court Fees paid to the Court for filing of your documents and the Estate Duty, a levy charged by the Court on the value of the estate.
+There are 3 levels of payments in the Application process.
+The Lawyer’s Fees, paid to your Lawyer for legal services, the Court Fees paid to the Court for filing of your documents and the Estate Duty levied by the Court on the value of the estate.

 Please note that the Solicitor’s Fee is paid to the lawyer for legal services and it is separate from the fees paid to the court and other incidental fees/bills.